GIST-NJU/FBFI/README.md

 * `HandleConfig Time`:  the injection cost of experiment, including the time cost of implementing injections and resetting the system (Seconds)
 * `Algorithm Time`:  the generation cost of the algorithm (Seconds)

-The `ExperimentData` directory gives the raw experimental data observed in our experiment.
+The `data` directory gives the raw experimental data observed in our experiment.
 For each deployment scale of the benchmark system, 30 different deployment configurations are used (i.e., 30 different business structures).
 So, there will be 30 sub-directories for each deployment scale.
 In each of these sub-directories, we provide:

 * `scale.txt`: the particular deployment configuration
 * `outputs_[Algorithm].txt`: the raw experiment results of running each FIT approach under this deployment configuration